antonsavov/rhino_api_for_llm/sample_prompt_plain.md

 Rules:
 - API: Use the `RhinoCommon` and the `Grasshopper` APIs.
 DO NOT use `rhinoscriptsyntax`.
 - No invented methods: Use existing API calls only.
-Refer to the APIs reference in the text files.
+Refer to the APIs reference in the text files and the python component reference in the PDF.
 - Determinism: Use randomness ONLY if it aligns with the design concept.
 When using randomness, set a seed to ensure the results are replicable.